okikio/transferables/README.md

 > **Note**: `Worker`'s aren't supported in all runtimes

-Each form ran for 5 cycles, with a transfer list of ranging from 108 - 168 objects per run (depending on the js environement), with 21 different data sizes ranging from `1 B` to `1,049 MB` in the transfer list.
+Each type ran for 5 cycles, with a transfer list of ranging from 108 - 168 objects per run (depending on the js environement), with 21 different data sizes ranging from `1 B` to `1,049 MB` in the transfer list.

-Each cycle had variants, specifically for the `structuredClone` form, we had these variants
+Each cycle had variants, specifically for `structuredClone`, we had these variants
 * hasTransferables
 * structuredClone (manually)
 * structuredClone (getTransferable*)
 * structuredClone (getTransferables)

-for the `MessageChannel` and `Worker` forms we had these variants
+for the `MessageChannel` and `Worker`, we had these variants
 * hasTransferables
 * postMessage (no transfers) - `postMessage` doesn't actually require listing out objects in the transfer list, only `structuredClone` requires that; TIL
 * postMessage (manually)